-What are some examples of how I can quantify (10) Environmentally Sustainable Outcomes in Q. 25(a)?
+What are some examples of how I can quantify Environmentally Sustainable Outcomes in Q. 25(a)?

 Examples of quantifying Environmentally Sustainable Outcomes include providing the amount or percentage in reduced energy or water usage by the QALICB, the reduced cost of energy or water to businesses leasing space, the amount of contaminants (e.g. oil spills, stored chemicals) removed from a brownfield, the square feet of contaminated real estate that was remediated, the number of housing units for which lead abatement was performed, the number of Low-Income Persons or residents of Low-Income Communities no longer exposed to a specific environmental or health hazard, the number of tons of building materials that are re-used, among others.
-Of importance, as noted in FAQ #67 above, it is not sufficient for the Applicant to merely state the number of pipeline projects that will produce specific environmental outcomes.
+Of importance, it is not sufficient for the Applicant to state merely the number of pipeline projects that will produce specific environmental outcomes.

-Also, as explained in FAQ #75 above, Applicants must demonstrate how projected environmentally sustainable outcomes will clearly benefit Low-Income Persons and residents of Low-Income Communities (LICs).
+Also, Applicants must demonstrate how projected environmentally sustainable outcomes will clearly benefit Low-Income Persons and residents of Low-Income Communities (LICs).
 For example, a shuttered manufacturing facility was remediated and repurposed into a mixed- use development with affordable housing units, a homeless shelter, and Federally Qualified Health Center serving X number of LIPs.
-Or a new community facility was constructed to reduce energy consumption by X%, saving non-profit tenants Y dollars on utility bills, allowing them to serve Z additional LIC residents.
+Alternatively, a new community facility was constructed to reduce energy consumption by X%, saving non-profit tenants Y dollars on utility bills, allowing them to serve Z additional LIC residents.

+Which community outcomes may be discussed by the Applicant in Q. 25 when NMTC financed only a portion of the facility?

+Only outcomes related to the portion of the facility financed by the Applicant’s NMTC Allocation should be discussed.
+For example, for a mixed-use development where the commercial portion is financed using NMTC and the housing is financed by Low Income Housing Tax Credits, only the outcomes related to the commercial portion financed by the Applicant’s QLICIs should be discussed.

-What requirements will be in the Allocation Agreement if an Applicant uses its Allocation to make QLICIs resulting in housing units?
+What requirements will be in the Allocation Agreement if an Applicant uses its

+NMTC Allocation to make QLICIs resulting in housing units?

-Beginning in the CY 2017 Round, if an Applicant receives an Allocation and its QLICIs are used to finance housing units, it will be required to ensure that at least 20 percent of the aggregate housing units that the Allocatee financed are affordable housing units (e.g. affordable to persons with income less than 80 percent of AMI), and such requirement will be a term of its Allocation Agreement.
+Beginning in the CY 2017 Round, if an Applicant receives an Allocation and its QLICIs are used to finance housing units, it will be required to ensure that at least 20 percent of the aggregate housing units that the Allocatee financed are affordable housing units (e.g. affordable to persons with income less than 80 percent of AMI) for the seven-year compliance period, and such requirement will be a term of its Allocation Agreement.

-Guidance on how the CDFI Fund evaluates whether 20 percent of housing units financed are affordable is found in the
+Guidance on how the CDFI Fund evaluates whether 20 percent of housing units financed are affordable is found in the NMTC Program Compliance Monitoring Frequently Asked Questions.

-In Question 26(c), what are examples of a broader community and economic development strategies?
+In Question 26(c), what are examples of broader community and economic development strategies?

 Community and economic development strategies are often outlined in a formal plan approved and adopted by a neighborhood, community group, local government, or state.
 To the extent such plans exist, the Applicant should discuss how its projects fit into the priorities and goals outlined by those plans.
 If the Applicant intends to make NMTC investments in areas that do not have a formal plan or planning process, the Applicant should discuss other methods it used to ensure alignment with the community’s strategic priorities.
+For example, an Applicant that is providing a QLICI to an operating business that will lease space in an industrial park, the Applicant may check with the local economic development agency to determine whether the municipality has identified that area as a priority for redevelopment or attracting new businesses.